Helping the Needy

 1. As I think about widows and orphans in my field of acquaintance, can I say that I have inquired about their needs, and if I have discovered any needs, have I offered help?

 In our society, where life expectancy far exceeds what it was in Bible times, there are hardly any orphanages, and few orphans are left without care.
 But since women tend to outlive men, there are many widows.
 Perhaps you say, "In our society they need no money from me.
 They have social security and Medicare."
 But their social security and medical coverage may nevertheless be inadequate.
 And many who start off retirement with enough financial resources find themselves unable to keep up with inflation, which is a great evil upon the backs of the elderly.
-The small increases in social security designed to offset inflation may keep pace with some rising costs, such as food, but they may lag woefully behind many others: for one, medical care; for another, property taxes.
-If an elderly person has the misfortune of owning property in a desirable location, he will soon be taxed out of house and home.
+The small increases in social security designed to offset inflation may keep pace with some rising costs, but they may lag woefully behind many others, such as property taxes.
+If an elderly person has the misfortune of owning property in a desirable location, he may soon be taxed out of house and home.

 As they cope with financial pressures, the elderly may rapidly deplete their resources and end up on Medicaid and other welfare programs.
 These hardly provide a decent way of life.
 Yet some of the elderly are too proud or too debilitated even to apply, and they languish in deepening poverty.